 CCS Outline for Cultural Formulation

 The McGill-JGH Cultural Consultation Service has developed two extended versions of the Cultural Formulation based on the DSM-IV outline.
-The guidelines for cultural assessment and formulation are intended to help the consultant collect, organize and integrate information pertinent to a cultural consultation.
+The guidelines for cultural assessment and formulation are intended to help the consultant collect, organize and integrate information pertaining to a cultural consultation.
 Two versions are available:

 - Version A, developed by the Cultural Consultation Service at the JGH, is an elaboration of the cultural formulation in DSM-IV.
 The first sections summarize information usually collected in a comprehensive psychiatric history but with questions added to address common issues and experiences for immigrants, refugees and members of ethnocultural minorities.
 The crucial section focuses directly on the cultural formulation.